The best Rainbow Six Siege operators: Who to pick in 2019

 Thermite & Hibana

 Thermite and Hibana are widely considered the bedrock of a good team composition.
 They’re the two main hard breachers in Siege, and their ability to breach reinforced walls is one of Siege's fundamental mechanics.
 A round of Siege is often won or lost based on how much of the defense the attackers were able to tear down, and these two cut the deepest.
-If you’re looking to give your team the best chance in most situations, take one of them.
-And a team with both of them isn't in a bad spot.
+If you’re looking to give your team the best chance in most situations, take one or both.

 Very useful